Orchestration-Syndicate/token_mapper/README.md

 # Token Mapper

-Kinda like Tokenmapper: instead of mapping settings, it maps tokens.
+Kinda like Frankenstein: instead of mapping settings, it maps tokens.

-Perhaps calling it Tokenmapper's Bride would be more appropriate.
+Perhaps calling it Frankenstein's Bride would be more appropriate.

 ## License